Martin P. Russo

+Since approximately 2014 Russo has taken on the role of chief legal strategist in high stakes litigations developing aggressive strategies and coordinating the execution of those strategies by his and other professionals to reach beyond expectation resolutions.

+After leaving Gusrae Kaplan Nusbaum PLLC, Russo launched a new firm called Kruzhkov Russo PLLC.
+He later moved on and formed Russo PLLC with attorney Robert Sidorsky as partner.

 Education

-Russo attended the Regis High School.
+Russo attended Regis High School.
 He earned his J.D. degree, cum laude, from Harvard Law School and received a BA, magna cum laude, in the field of economics from Yale University.